 Both ERP and SCM can be implemented to assist South African businesses in streamlining processes to improve overall effectiveness.

 What is Enterprise Resource Planning (ERP)?

 The ERP refers to business software that has been designed to record and manage all enterprise data.
-Through the automation integration of an organisation’s core business, the day-to-day enterprise resource planning is much more effective.
+Through the automation integration of an organisation’s core business, day-to-day enterprise resource planning is much more effective.
 Systems that can be integrated include:

 - Taking customer orders

 - Keeping inventories

 ERP systems have numerous important benefits designed to assist with overall business performance management by providing elements such as intelligence, visibility, analytics, and efficiency across all departments.

 Before breaking down the SCM system, it’s important to understand what is meant by a ‘supply chain’.
 This is a connected network of individuals or organisations, resources, activities, and technologies, all of which are involved in the manufacture and sale of products or services.
 The supply chain originates with the delivery of raw materials from a supplier to a manufacturer and concludes with the delivery of the finished product or service to the consumer.

 Supply chain management, as the name suggests, is the key in the management of this entire process, from the transformation of raw materials into the final product, through to customer delivery.
 SCM actively streamlines the businesses’ supply activities so as to enhance the value for customers.